I want to report loud/racing vehicles on my street

 In some cases we may be able to take action, however what that action may look like is not as straightforward as a single answer for a number of reasons.

-What we can be clear on is that if it is not a Futures customer we cannot take action.
+What we can be clear on is that if it is not a Futures customerwe cannot take action.

 It is important to remember that with vehicle noise complaints, there is often no straightforward situation or answer and our enforcement options are very limited.

-When you have logged the repeated incidents, you can report this to be investigated by our neighbourhoods team by sending your incident log.doc via email to us at enquiries@futureshg.co.uk.
+You can report this to be investigated by our neighbourhoods team by sending your incident log.doc via email to us at enquiries@futureshg.co.uk.

 You will need to tell us about the issue, and what, if anything, you’ve tried to resolve this yourself.
 For example, if you’ve spoken to your neighbour directly and if you know of anyone else who is experiencing the same issue.